sherlockwisdom/WTM-GDG-Bambili-100-Days-of-Code-Datascience/README.md

  __push__ - Sending codes from your computer to your Github account\

 #### Today's concept
-Today we will introduce the participants to the naming conventions used by programming languages.
-We will further work on creating a simple program with Python3.
+Today we will introduce the participants to processing using Python and also a brief overview of how processing works at the CPU level.

 #### Disclaimer
 Before continuing the participants should meet the following requirements.
 In case you do not already have them, use the links attached to be guided.